M. A. Kidder

 Vi skal sove, men ei evigtMary Ann Kidder (Author)Norwegian1

-Wanderers from God and from mercy we strayMrs.
-M. A. Kidder (Author)4
+Wanderers from God and from mercy we strayMary Ann Kidder (Author)English4

 We are coming, blessed Savior, we hear Thy gentle voiceKidder (Author)English1

-We are marching on to glory (Kidder)Mary Ann Kidder (Author)6
+We are marching on to glory, We are marching on to Glory (Kidder)Mary Ann Kidder (Author)English6

-We are on our way to Zion's holy hillMary Ann Kidder (Author)7
+We are on our way to Zion's holy hillMary Ann Kidder (Author)English6

 We love the shining starsMary Ann Kidder (Author)2